Projects in the City of Muncie

 Artist rendering of new condos at the former Delaware County Justice Center.
 Photo provided.

-Project: On the site of the former Delaware County Courts and Justice center, a renovated building, when completed, will include 148 indoor parking spots and dozens of luxury condos.
+Project: On the site of the former Delaware County Courts and Justice center, a renovated building, when completed, will include 32 market priced apartments.

 Timeline: Construction has begun